 depression, hallucinations, anxiety,

 agitation, confusion, delusions, mania

-and sleep disorders
+Normana martana Common and sleep disorders

 Nervous system Common headache

 disorders Uncommon dizziness

 Not known Convulsions have been reported with

-NOT KHOWH this class of drugs
+this class of drugs.

-Extremyromidal disordare such as

 Extrapyramidal disorders such as

 dystonia, dyskinesia, tremor (see section

 4.4)

 Eye disorders Common Blurring of vision due to a disturbance of accommodation which is dose dependent and reversible

 Uncommon Retinopathy with changes in pigmentation and visual field defects can occur, but appears to be uncommon if the recommended daily dose is not exceeded.
 In its early form it appears reversible on discontinuation of hydroxychloroquine sulfate.
 If allowed to develop, there may be a risk of progression even after treatment withdrawal.

 Patients with retinal changes may be asymptomatic initially, or may have scotomatous vision with paracentral, pericentral ring types, temporal scotomas and abnormal colour vision.

 Corneal changes including oedema and opacities have been reported.
 They are either symptomless or may cause disturbances such as haloes, blurring of vision or photophobia.
 They may be transient and are reversible on stopping treatment.

 Not known Cases of maculopathies and macular degeneration have been reported (the onset ranging from 3 months to several years of exposure to hydroxychloroquine) and may be irreversible

 Ear and labyrinth Uncommon Vertigo, tinnitus

 disorders Not known Hearing loss

 Skin and Common Skin rash, Pruritus

 subcutaneous tissue Uncommon Pigmentation disorders in skin and

-disorders mucous membranes, bleaching of hair, alopecia
+disorders mucous membranes, bleaching of hair,

+1 1

+alopecia

 These usually resolve readily on stopping

 treatment.

 Not known Bullous eruptions including

 erythema multiforme

 • Stevens-Johnson syndrome and toxic

 epidermal necrolysis

-• Drug Rash with Eosinophilia and
+Drug Rash with Eosinophilia and

+E I

 Systemic Symptoms (DRESS

 syndrome)

 Photosensitivity

 • Sweet's syndrome and Severe

 cutaneous adverse reactions

 (SCARs)

 • exfoliative dermatitis, acute

 generalised exanthematous

 pustulosis (AGEP).

-F
+r

 AGEP has to be distinguished from

 psoriasis, although hydroxychloroquine

 may precipitate attacks of psoriasis.
 It

 may be associated with fever and

 hyperleukocytosis.
 Outcome is usually

-favourable after drug withdrawal.
+X 7 favourable after drug withdrawal.

 Gastrointestinal Very common Abdominal pain, nausea

 disorders Common diarrhoea, vomiting

 These symptoms usually resolve

 immediately on reducing the dose or on

 stopping treatment.

 Cardiac disorders Not known QT interval prolongation in patients

 with specific risk factors, which may

 lead to arrhythmia (torsade de

 pointes, ventricular tachycardia) (see

 sections 4.4 and 4.9).

+,

 Cardiomyopathy which may result in

 cardiac failure and in some cases a fatal

 outcome (see section 4.4 and 4.9)

+· · · · · · · · · · · · · · · · · · ·

 Chronic toxicity should be considered

 when conduction disorders (bundle

-when conduction disorders (buildle

 branch block/atrioventricular heart

-branch block/atrioventricular heart

-branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
+block) as well as biventricular

+hypertrophy are found.
 Drug withdrawal

-branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
-Drug withdrawal may lead to recovery.

-Musculoskeletal and Uncommon branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
-Drug withdrawal may lead to recovery.
-Sensory motor disorders

-Musculoskeletal and connective tissue Uncommon Not known branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
-Drug withdrawal may lead to recovery.
-Sensory motor disorders Skeletal muscle myopathy or
+Musculoskeletal and may lead to recovery.

-Musculoskeletal and connective tissue disorders Uncommon Not known branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
-Drug withdrawal may lead to recovery.
-Sensory motor disorders Skeletal muscle myopathy or neuromyopathy leading to progressive
+Uncommon Sensory motor disorders

-Musculoskeletal and connective tissue disorders Uncommon Not known branch block/atrioventricular heart block) as well as biventricular hypertrophy are found.
-Drug withdrawal may lead to recovery.
-Sensory motor disorders Skeletal muscle myopathy or neuromyopathy leading to progressive weakness and atrophy of proximal
+connective tissue Not known Skeletal muscle myopathy or

-Myopathy may be reversible after drug

-discontinuation, but recovery may take
+muscle groups.
+Myopathy may be reversible after drug discontinuation, but recovery may take many months.
+Depression of tendon reflexes and abnormal nerve conduction studies.
+Phospholipidosis mimicking Fabry disease

-many months.

-Depression of tendon reflexes and

-abnormal nerve conduction studies.

-Phospholipidosis mimicking Fabry

-disease

 Hepatobiliary Uncommon Abnormal liver function tests

 disorders Not known Drug-induced liver injury (DILI)

 including hepatocellular injury,

 cholestatic liver injury, acute hepatitis,

 mixed hepatocellular/cholestatic liver

 injury and fulminant hepatic failure